 Shows from 1953-60

 "Recently, I discovered an episode of a television show called "You Asked for It" on YouTube.
-The show was originally broadcast on DuMont from 1950 to 1951 and later moved to ABC in 1951 with Art Baker as the host until 1958.
+The show was originally broadcast on DuMont from 1950 to 1951, and later moved to ABC in 1951, hosted by Art Baker until 1958.
 Additionally, I found an installment from 1953."

 (YouTube)